 The service is available to people in their own home or at a clinic facility and care is provided based on an assessment of need.

-Community Health Team staff have a range of professional, clinical and cultural skills and knowledge.
+Community Health Service staff have a range of professional, clinical and cultural skills and knowledge.

-You will be referred to the Community Health Team by your General Practitioner, Practice Nurse, hospital inpatient team or by the outpatient clinic.
+You will be referred to the Community Health Service by your General Practitioner, Practice Nurse, hospital inpatient team or by the outpatient clinic.

 What to expect